-Insurance companies are required to accumulate policy reserves and it is necessary for them to appoint an insurance administrator with a predetermined actuary's licence who gets involved in work related to actuarial science.
+Insurance companies are required to accumulate policy reserves and appoint an insurance administrator with a predetermined actuary's licence to be involved in work related to actuarial science.
 In 1996, regulations on the solvency margin ratio were introduced.
 The solvency margin index has become an assessment standard for the supervisory authorities to execute early corrective actions with broad supervisory reach against targeted companies, including orders to submit an improvement plan.

 At present, the solvency margin ratio on a consolidated basis has been introduced.
-The European Union announced in March 2016 adoption of the equivalence recognition between Solvency II with temporary equivalence and the Japanese reinsurance supervision and group solvency.
-In June 2020, the Council of Experts on Economic Value-Based Solvency Regulations, etc, which was established at the Financial Services Agency, published a report.
-In light of that report, the FSA compiled issues and directions for institutional design, focusing in particular on the ideal standard model and the validation of insurance liabilities, etc. and published them in June 2021.
-In the future, it is expected that ongoing deliberations will be conducted regarding the economic value-based solvency regulations, with the aim of tentatively deciding and publishing the basic content of the system in 2022.
+In March 2016, the European Union announced the adoption of the equivalence recognition between Solvency II with temporary equivalence and the Japanese reinsurance supervision and group solvency.
+In June 2020, the Advisory Council on the Economic Value-Based Solvency Framework, which was established at the Financial Services Agency, published a report in light of which the FSA is currently deliberating the Economic Value-Based Solvency Regulation ahead of its implementation in 2025.
+On 30 June 2022, the FSA published a report on "The Tentative Decisions on the Fundamental Elements of the Economic Value-Based Solvency Regulation" to help prepare for the implementation of the insurers' organisational restructuring.